SignTools/SignTools/INSTALL-SIMPLE.md

 ## Video tutorial

-For a video tutorial, [click here](https://youtu.be/mOmEcaFtBgk).
-Note that you still need this written guide - use the video as an addition, but not substitution for the instructions below.
+For a video tutorial, [click here](https://youtu.be/mOmEcaFtBgk). **You still need this written guide** - the video is somewhat outdated, and it does not cover everything.

 ## 1. Limitations